Moddable-OpenSource/moddable/documentation/piu/piu.md

 - The `duration` property is the duration of the animation, expressed in milliseconds.
 - The `time` property provides the current time of the content’s clock.
 - The `fraction` property is the ratio of the clock’s current time to the content’s duration.
-- The `interval` property is the time between frames of the animation, expressed in milliseconds.
+- The `interval` property is the time between frames (frame rate) of the animation, expressed in milliseconds.

 The content’s `start` and `stop` functions control when the clock is running.
 The clock is automatically stopped when its current time reaches its duration.
 If the content's `loop` property is set to true, the clock will restart.